 Check out dog-friendly attractions, pubs and events ahead of your trip.
 Knowing where you can go with or without your dog could be a deal-breaker for certain locations - the time of year is also important if you want free rein of the nation’s beaches.
 As we mentioned above, more and more places in the UK are now welcoming holidaying hounds, so it shouldn’t be difficult to find lots of brilliant activities to do with your favourite four-legs, wherever your holiday may take you.

-Read our guide to find out what to look for when booking a dog-friendly cottage or take a look through our fun blog listing what we believe to be the top holiday destinations for dogs.
+Read our guide to find out what to look for when booking a dog-friendly cottage or take a look through our fun blog listing what we believe to be the UK's most dog-friendly towns and cities.

 Make a list